brokenfoot/api_developer_technical_project/README.md

 1) Write an API service that implements the endpoints described in `doc/endpoints.md`.
 2) If some aspect of the spec is ambiguous, use your best judgement and document what decision you made and why.
 3) Sample requests and responses are supplied in `doc/endpoints.md`.
 You do _not_ need to match the pretty-printing style, field order, etc.
-4) Anything you want to do to impress us, e.g. CI script, Dockerfile, Terraform plan for AWS, etc.
-5) Write a file named `INSTALL.md` which describes the steps we need to take to run your code, preferably something that works on a recent Linux release.
+4) Write a file named `INSTALL.md` which describes the steps we need to take to run your code, preferably something that works on a recent Linux release.
-6) Push everything up to a repository on GitHub, then send us a link.
+5) Push everything up to a repository on GitHub, then send us a link.

 ## Review
 __Remember to include a text file named `INSTALL.md`__ which clearly describes how we can go about running your code, preferably on a recent Linux release.